Figment (website)

 Figment was an online community and self-publishing platform for young writers.
 Created by Jacob Lewis and Dana Goodyear, who both worked at The New Yorker, the site officially launched on December 6, 2010.
 At the time of its closure, Figment had over 300,000 registered users and over 440,000 'books', or pieces of writing.
 Other features included frequent writing contests, a blog, forums, and The Figment Review.
 On February 27, 2012, Figment announced it would purchase and merge user bases with its rival site, Inkpop.com.
 On March 1, 2012, the two sites merged userbases and works.
 On October 29, 2013, Figment was acquired by Random House Children's Group.
-As of February 1, 2018, the site now redirects to Underlined, a book-themed blog also owned by Random House.
+As of June 4, 2025, the site now redirects to the Figment section of the Disney Store website.
 All stories on Figment were deleted during the shutdown.
 A story creation tool will be added to Underlined as part of the transition from Figment to Underlined.

 About Figment

 Inspired by the popularity of the Japanese cell phone novel, Dana Goodyear, poet and journalist, and Jacob Lewis, former managing editor of The New Yorker, created Figment as a platform on which young adults can share their writing and interact with other writers.
 Figment spent several months in beta, and officially launched on December 6, 2010, gaining over 10,000 users the first week.
-Users can "publish" and access short stories, poetry, lyrics, essays, and novels either on their computers or with their mobile phones.
-An app is currently in development.
-Users are able to review, "heart", react and comment on works by other users.
-Over 300,000 accounts and 700,000 books have been created.
-Figment's user base is mainly teens, but there is a significant amount of older writers registered on the site.
-Those under 13 may not register.
+Users could "publish" and access short stories, poetry, lyrics, essays, and novels through the site.
+Users were able to review, "heart", react and comment on works by other users.
+Over 300,000 accounts and 700,000 books were created.
+Figment's user base was mainly teens, but there was a significant number of older writers registered on the site.
+The site's policies did not allow registration by those under 13.

-Figment has been featured in The New York Times, The L.A.
+Figment was featured in The New York Times, The L.A.
 Times, and The Today Show.